Donate One Time

 A graduate of Jhamtse Gatsal wants to start a local business rather than attend university.
 This entrepreneurial student has demonstrated vocational skills and a passion for earthen construction.
 Thanks to our collaborative partnership with House Alive, this student has received all of the training and certification necessary while living at Jhamtse Gatsal.
 Let’s assume this student needs $15,000 to purchase the materials needed to launch their business.
 This student who wants to “give back” to society will be able to use the fund to obtain the $15,000 they need to provide earthen homes for people living in the villages surrounding Jhamtse Gatsal.

 The Jhamtse Gatsal Paying Kindness Forward Fund augments our Sponsorship Program by providing additional funds that are needed beyond the student’s current sponsorship.
 For example, most government colleges in India cost $4,000 per year.
 If a graduate of Jhamtse Gatsal is fully sponsored and attends a government college, s/he will not need to use the fund.
 If a fully sponsored graduate of Jhamtse Gatsal attends a university that costs $6,000 per year, s/he will be able to use the fund to obtain the additional $2,000 per year that s/he needs.
-In addition, not all children at Jhamtse Gatsal are fully sponsored.
-This fund will help bridge that gap as well.

 The Paying Kindness Forward Fund is a seeding and nurturing program.